Skip to content

 FREE Shipping (US only) on all orders of $50 or more | Contact us at support@nordiclifting.com or call us +1 (702) 500-1498

-Looking for the perfect trainer
+Looking for the Perfect Trainer?

 Before investing in one, make sure to consider these ten things when looking for the perfect trainer.

 4. Reputation.
 See what others have to say about the trainer you’re considering.
 Asking people who have trained with them is a big factor when looking for ‘the perfect one’.
 Ask if he has helped improve their lifestyles and brought them closer to their fitness goals.
-Also consider asking about the type of person he is and what kind of a relationship the trainer has with his clients.
+Also, consider asking about the type of person he is and what kind of relationship the trainer has with his clients.

 6. Cost.
-This is always something to consider especially when you’re on a tight budget.
-Make sure the trainer, with regards to credentials, hourly rate, and availability is worth what you’ll be paying for.
+This is always something to consider, especially when you’re on a tight budget.
+Make sure the trainer, with regards to credentials, hourly rate, and availability, is worth what you’ll be paying for.
 This is why you should really take a good look at his background.

 1. Availability.
 As mentioned, your trainer should have a schedule you can work with.
 Ask how many clients he’s currently with and ask about how he manages his time in between them.
 Some good questions to throw in there would be how he works with setting appointments, how he cancels set appointments, and how he compensates for missed trainings.
 Take their word for it.
-If you ask more questions, you’ll encounter less problems in the future.
+If you ask more questions, you’ll encounter fewer problems in the future.

 4. Knowledgeable in first aid.
 This one’s just to be safe.
-You’ll be with your trainer often and being aware that he knows his basics on first aid could help you feel more secure during training.
+You’ll be with your trainer often and being aware that he knows his basics in first aid could help you feel more secure during training.

 Now you may have a lot more to consider when choosing your personal trainer, but this list should be enough to help you find the perfect one!
-Good luck and enjoy finding the trainer who’s right for you!
+Good luck, and enjoy finding the trainer who’s right for you!

 Back to blog